JonnyPS/new-website-test-environment/README.md

 ## This currently includes the following features.

 - Uses gulp to:
-  - Compile SASS and dumps CSS into it's own folder
+  - Compile SCSS and dumps CSS into its own folder
   - Reload browsers on save using BrowserSync
 - Uses Bootstrap for a responsive framework